Originator Profile Blueprint

 This document is non-normative.

-Aiming to document the technical specifications of the Originator Profile
+Aiming to document the technical specifications of the Originator Profile (OP)

 These documents on this site describe the technical aspects of Originator Profile.
 Originator Profile technology does not provide a value judgment of the correctness, falsity, or inaccuracy of any particular piece of content, but aims to provide a cryptographically verifiable means by which anyone can assess its trustworthiness.